All posts by Joanna

 Practice with me!

 I hope The Practice of Enchantment will sail out into what can seem like a disenchanted world and help readers like yourself strengthen your own personal practices of enchantment.
-Meanwhile, I hear the publication of this book as an invitation to walk the talk, to focus on enchanting my experience, and to share whatever works because enchantment loves to be the topic of conversation.

-So I’ll write blog posts here on my website, post articles and videos on The Practice of Enchantment Facebook page, and email reflections and reading recommendations in my monthly newsletter, to which you can subscribe here.
-I hope you’ll join me in practicing enchantment!
+So I’ll write blog posts here on my website, post articles I find enchanting on Bluesky, and email reflections and reading recommendations in my monthly newsletter, to which you can subscribe here.
+I hope you’ll join me in the practice in whatever ways work best for you!

 Contents